Skip to content

 How to become

-There are many routes into becoming an Information Governance Officer; these include university or apprenticeships.
+There are many routes into becoming a Data Protection Officer; these include university or apprenticeships.

 You will normally need 5 GCSEs including English, maths and sciences, or equivalent.
 You will normally need either A-Levels, BTEC or T-Levels depending on your preference in learning.
 However, volunteering and work experience is valued by employers.